creativetimofficial/ct-notus-pro-react/README.md

 ### CSS and React Fully Coded Components

-Notus PRO React is built with over 250 frontend components such as [Alerts](https://demos.creative-tim.com/notus-pro-react/#/components/misc/components/alerts?ref=npr-github-readme), [Buttons](https://demos.creative-tim.com/notus-pro-react/#/components/misc/components/buttons?ref=npr-github-readme), [Inputs](https://demos.creative-tim.com/notus-pro-react/#/components/misc/components/forms?ref=npr-github-readme), [Dropdowns](https://demos.creative-tim.com/notus-pro-react/#/components/misc/components/dropdowns?ref=npr-github-readme), [Media Players](https://demos.creative-tim.com/notus-pro-react/#/components/e-commerce/components/media-players?ref=npr-github-readme) and many more, giving you the freedom of choosing and combining.
-Most components can take variations in colors, that you can easily modify using Tailwind CSS classes.
+Notus PRO React is built with over 350 frontend components such as [Alerts](https://demos.creative-tim.com/notus-pro-react/#/components/misc/components/alerts?ref=npr-github-readme), [Buttons](https://demos.creative-tim.com/notus-pro-react/#/components/misc/components/buttons?ref=npr-github-readme), [Inputs](https://demos.creative-tim.com/notus-pro-react/#/components/misc/components/forms?ref=npr-github-readme), [Dropdowns](https://demos.creative-tim.com/notus-pro-react/#/components/misc/components/dropdowns?ref=npr-github-readme), [Media Players](https://demos.creative-tim.com/notus-pro-react/#/components/e-commerce/components/media-players?ref=npr-github-readme), and many more, giving you the freedom of choosing and combining.
+Most components can take variations in colors that you can easily modify using Tailwind CSS classes.

-You will save a lot of time going from prototyping to full-functional code, because all elements are implemented.
+You will save a lot of time going from prototyping to full-functional code because all elements are implemented.

 Check all of them here: